Receptionist Cost Calculator: In-House vs Virtual vs AI (2026 Comparison)

 Virtual Receptionist Costs: Human Services

 Virtual receptionist services use remote human agents to answer your calls.
-They've been around for decades, but pricing structures vary dramatically—and the advertised price rarely reflects what you'll actually pay.
+They're a type of answering service that's been around for decades, but pricing structures vary dramatically—and the advertised price rarely reflects what you'll actually pay.

 Understanding the Three Pricing Models